Automatic Data Augmentation via Invariance-Constrained Learning: Experimental Setup Details

-\subsection{Training Setup}
+\subsubsection{Training Setup}

 In order to enable comparisons and reproducibility we use the same training pipeline as in previous works~\cite{trivial-augment} .
 We apply the vertical flip and the pad-and-crop augmentations and a 16 pixel cutout~\citep{cutout} after any augmentation method.
-We trained Wide-ResNet~\citep{wide-resnet} models in the 40-2 and 28-10 configurations.
+We trained Wide-ResNet~\citep{wide-resnet} models in the 40-2 and 28-10 configurations For CIFAR~\cite{CIFAR10} and SVHN~\cite{svhn} datasets, and ResNet-50~\cite{resnet} for Imagenet-100~\cite{Imagenet}.

-Except for epoch ablation experiments, we use SGD with Nesterov Momentum and a learning rate of 0.1, a batch size of 128, a 5e-4 weight decay, and cosine learning rate decay.
+Except for epoch ablation and Imagenet-100 experiments, we use SGD with Nesterov Momentum and a learning rate of 0.1, a batch size of 128, a 5e-4 weight decay.
+In Imagenet-100 experiments, we use Adam~\cite{adam} and a learning rate of 5e-4.
+We use a cosine learning rate decay schedule and train for 270 epochs for tinyImagenet and 200 epochs for all other datasets.
 In ablation experiments we also trained for 600 epochs and used a custom learning rate schedule.
 For the first 185 epochs we followed the same cosine learning rate decay schedule, and then switching to a custom step learning rate scheduler detailed on Table~\ref{Table:lr-schedule-600}.
 This schedule was implemented after observing that just scaling the cosine learning rate schedule to 600 epochs resulted in slow convergence, thus yielding solutions similar to training for 600 epochs, and failing reflect the effects of early stopping which this experiment addressed.

-We used 2 MH steps for the smoothed adversarial unless stated otherwise, and a learning rate of 10e-3 for the dual ascent step.
+We used 2 MH steps for the MH sampler (Algorithm~\ref{algo-mh}) unless stated otherwise, and a learning rate of $10^{-3}$ for the dual ascent step.

 No other hyperparameters were tuned or modified with respect to standard settings.
-The constraint level were set for Wide-ResNet-40-2 in the wide augmentation space by maximising three fold cross validation over the grid specified on Table~\ref{table:constraint-level-grid-search}.
-Then the constraint levels were adjusted for other architectures and search spaces so that the dual variables at the end of training were small but not zero (of the order of $10^{-1}$, which empirically showed good results.
+The constraint levels were set for Wide-ResNet-40-2 in the wide augmentation space by maximising three fold cross validation over the grid specified on Table~\ref{table:constraint-level-grid-search}.
+Then the constraint levels were adjusted for other architectures and search spaces so that the dual variables at the end of training were small but not zero (of the order of $10^{-1}$), which empirically showed good results.
 The resulting constraint levels corresponding to the results in~\ref{table:results} are detailed in table~\ref{table:constrain-level-grid}.